Below are the some of the major differences between User Defined Function and Stored Procedure in Sql Server.

 statement can be used to call/execute stored procedure.

-You may also like to read below other popular articles:
+[ALSO READ] You may like to read below other popular articles on differences